 Catheter – not to be confused with the cannula described above.
 A catheter is a thin tube with a blunt end and can be inserted into an existing orifice or through a cannula.

 The installation process however did not go smoothly.
 The first attempt at insertion failed so the doctor tried the other arm.
 Still no luck.
 Go back to the original arm.
 Nope.
-By now I was surrounded by an ever growing group of doctors and nurses making helpful suggestions Finally, at the fifth attempt, the tube was in postion and the feeding solution connected.
+By now I was surrounded by an ever growing gaggle of doctors and nurses making helpful suggestions Finally, at the fifth attempt, the tube was in postion and the feeding solution connected.

 I like to keep awake during the procedure as you get to see exactly what the consultant is seeing and if you have any questions they can be asked there and then.
 You find out what’s happening inside your gut in real time and don’t have to rely on being told after you wake up or at your next appointment.